 - I do not believe that we should cook food with butter and cheese for the kids just to convince them to eat it.

-- Kids may not eat something at one point but eventually they do try because they see their parents eating it.
+- Kids may not eat something at one point but eventually, they do try because they see their parents eating it.

-- Kids have the tendency to go on and off certain veggies at time.
+- Kids have the tendency to go on and off certain veggies at a time.
 I noticed this with my Aadi; at some times he enjoys beans and then for a few weeks he does not want to touch them on the table.
 That's ok.
-If you let it be he will come back to it on his own if not he'll resist.
+If you let it be he will come back to it on his own if not, he'll resist.

-15. Shop Wisely
+15. Shop wisely

-- If you don't want your family to eat a certain food don't stock it.
+- If you don't want your family to eat certain food don't stock it.
 Stocking is having second thoughts, and when you have second thoughts you give in.

 - Don't buy aerated drinks these are really not good for the family and the only way to get rid of this habit is not to bring it home.

-- Over shopping - Buy what you need for the week.
+- Over-shopping - Buy what you need for the week.
 When you over shop you end up using more just because you have it.
-For example buy snacks that you think are just enough for the week.
+For example, buy snacks that you think are just enough for the week.
 If you buy snacks for two weeks you will end up using it because it's at home.

-I'd like to end this post with a little lesson I learned from my own kids – Never under estimate the intelligence of kids.
-Ziv always says this especially when he see crappy kids programs.
-Almost 2 years ago we use to be so bothered with Aadi's habit to eat lots of processed meats like pastrami, sausages and ketchup.
+I'd like to end this post with a little lesson I learned from my own kids

+Never underestimate the intelligence of kids.
+Ziv always says this especially when he sees crappy kids programs.
+A few years ago we use to be so bothered with Aadi's habit to eat lots of processed meats like pastrami, sausages, and ketchup.
 We'd always tell him how unhealthy these were but while he ate a lot of good food (even broccoli) to compensate for it - it bothered us that we could not get thru him the right message.

-At the time Aadi was about 7 1/2 and one of his favorite thing to watch was – how it's made on You Tube.
-One day he stumbled on the video - how salami is made, how sausages is made - he watched with disgust!!
+At the time Aadi was about 7 ½ and one of his favorite thing to watch was - 'how it's made' videos on YouTube.
+One day he stumbled on the video - how salami is made, how sausages are made - he watched with disgust!!